Pisa - baptistry

 Baptistry of San Giovanni

 I was surprised upon seeing the place because most of my readings focused more on the Leaning Tower of Pisa.
 Even postings on social media focused more on the tower.
-It was not the only magnificent structure in the piazza.
+It was not the only magnificent structure in Pisa.
 In fact, it was not even the biggest structure.
 The Baptistry, the first structure that I saw upon entering the piazza, was already massive and magnificent by itself.

 2 comments